ydahal1/ydahal1/jokes.md

-What time did the man go to the dentist?
-Tooth hurt-y.
+Why did the barber win the race?
+He took a short cut.

 [
-Fri Aug  7 01:19:41 UTC 2026
+Sat Aug  8 00:23:25 UTC 2026
  ]